At least we have "Wonder Woman."

 It seems like a pretty low bar, right?
 Unfortunately, it's often too high for many filmmakers.
 Just over half of all movies rated so far pass this test.
-Even the ones that pass do so by the skin of their teeth, often simply because their female characters have a single conversation about something other than a male character — one conversation out of a 2-hour movie.
+Even the ones that do pass do so by the skin of their teeth, often simply because their female characters have a single conversation about something other than a male character — one conversation out of a 2-hour movie.

 Marvel heroines in male-focused movies: From Jane Foster to Peggy Carter